When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 100 nights (30-night requirement)

-What It’s Made Of: Both of the top layers of the Midnight Luxe are made with memory foam.
-Beneath them is a responsive polyfoam.
-The tallest layer is made of pocketed innerspring coils that are supported by a dense polyfoam underneath.
-It has a breathable Tencel exterior and optional cooling cover.
+- What It’s Made Of: Memory foam top layers, followed by a responsive polyfoam.
+The tallest layer is pocketed innerspring coils supported by a dense polyfoam.
+Covered with a breathable Tencel exterior and optional cooling cover.

-What We Don’t Like: The firmness level and hug may limit support for stomach sleepers, especially those over 230 pounds.
-The mattress can emit a light but detectable odor for a brief period after unboxing.
+- What We Don’t Like: Firmness level may limit support for stomach sleepers, especially those over 230 pounds.
+Can emit a slight odor for a brief period after unboxing.

 Scoring & Reviews